ansoncht/Server-Client/README.md

 # Go server - Dart client
-This is a mock Golang server and Dart client using gRPC
+This is a mock Golang server and Flutter client using gRPC

 Server (Written in Golang): handles all the request through gRPC and give appropriate response